kuronekouwu/EnkaNetwork.py/README.md

 |  Chinese    |    chs  |

 If you want full docs for the API, visit [EnkaNetwork API Docs](https://github.com/EnkaNetwork/API-docs)

+## Support & Question
+If you need support or some question about EnkaNetwokt.py.
+You can feel free contact to me in [Enka.network discord server](https://discord.gg/G3m7CWkssY) in [𝖯𝖸┃enkanetwork․py](https://discord.com/channels/840335525621268520/1046281445049647104) channel and mention (Ping) to **@M-307** for support and help

 # LICENSE
 [MIT License](./LICENSE)